La. R.S. 23:1021(8)(a):

 As in Haughton v.
 Fireman’s Fund, supra, there is no separate, intervening cause of the worker’s disability in this case.
 Haughton stumbled, fell and broke his thigh; it was discovered that his recovery was complicated by the existence of multiple myeloma.
 Here, Hammond’s arm became swollen and painful immediately after the trauma at exactly the location of the tumor, which was surgically removed along with the surrounding muscle tissue.
 In the three and one-half months following the accident, Hammond’s arm became progressively worse.
 The only “intervention” was the apparent activation, commencing immediately after the trauma, of the preexisting tumor.
 The accident might not have caused the sarcoma any more than Haughton’s fall caused his myeloma, but in neither case did the defendant establish that the accident did not cause the disability.
 To the contrary, the record in this case is clear that Hammond is entitled to compensation benefits “for injury producing permanent total disability . . .”
 R.S.
 23:1221(2).

-Notice that the burden of proof is placed on the employer to show that the accident was not the cause of the injury.
-This is the common holding of Louisiana courts, despite the Louisiana Supreme Court’s claim that the burden of proof in a workers’ compensation claim is on the employee and is not relaxed.
-In truth, the burden of proof shifts and is placed on the defendant in many instances.
+Notice that the presumption of causation places the burden of proof on the employer to show that the accident was not the cause of the injury.
+Despite the legal fiction that the burden of proof in a workers’ compensation claim is on the employee and is not relaxed, the employer, in fact, has the burden of proving that an injury was not caused by a job accident.

 Perhaps the best illustration of “take your employee as you find them” is the epileptic seizure cases.
 In Fontenot v.
 Wal-Mart Stores, Inc., 870 So.
 2d 540 (La.
 App.
 3 Cir.
 Apr.
 7, 2004) the accident was described as follows: